Results benchmarking study digitization of operations of Italian companies

 The results of the benchmarking study "Whats next in Operations?"

 Digital transformation, within the Industry 4.0 framework, represents not only an opportunity but a genuine necessity for companies that want to compete with increasingly innovative products and services that deliver value to customers.
-Digitalization must therefore encompass the digitization of processes, products, and services.
+Digitalization must therefore encompass the digitalization of processes, products, and services.

 This has now become a key issue for all companies across all industrial and non-industrial sectors.